Top 8 Best Vacuums for Pet Hair – March, 2023 (Includes Complete Buyer’s Guide)

-The Groom+Style team Review the Best Pet Hair Vacuums to Combat your Furry Friend’s Hair!
+The Groom+Style team Review the Best Pet Hair Vacuums to Combat your Furry Friend’s Extra Hair!

 Best Vacuum Specifically Designed for Pets

-Shedding is natural in most furry companions but the hair can be a health hazard when not removed.
-They can also make your house dirty and stuffy.
-Getting rid of all that hair is a lot tougher than a novice pet owner would think – and sometimes even one of the best steam mops is not enough to clean up after your hairy friends.
-One of the best solutions is a vacuum specifically designed to clean pet hair.
+Shedding is natural for our furry companions and getting rid of all that hair is a lot tougher than a novice pet owner would think – the first line of defense is a vacuum specifically designed to pet hair removal.

-There are vacuums which are specifically built for pet hair but, the task of choosing the best vacuum for pet hair is not always an easy one.
-Many consumers will pour over online reviews trying to find the best but it is important to note that the best is not necessarily the best for you.
-Most vacuums simply aren’t designed to effectively suction pet hair, whether they’re hand-held models, heavy-duty uprights or even high-powered central systems.
-You need to carefully evaluate each of their features to determine the top vacuum from the pet hair brands available out there and match to see if they are appropriate for your unique needs and preferences.
-The mantra is to choose a machine with the suction, filters and tools to handle high volumes of pet hair.
+Most normal vacuums simply aren’t designed to effectively take in pet hair – whether they’re hand-held models, heavy-duty uprights or even high-powered central systems.
+You need to carefully evaluate each of their features to determine the top vacuum from the pet hair brands available and match them with your unique needs and preferences.
+The mantra is to choose a machine with the suction, filters, and tools to handle high volumes of pet hair.

 Different Types of Vacuums for Pet Hair

-There are several choices for vacuums across the marketplace.
-These can include the upright vacuums, canister vacuums and all-round vacuums.
-The canister vacuums usually offer greater maneuverability over close edges as compared to the upright vacuums.
-There are also some great cordless stick vacuums such as the Bissell Bolt XRT Pet 2-in-1 Cordless Vacuum which does a great job on pet hair.
+There are several options you will want to consider – these can include upright vacuums, canister vacuums, and all-around vacuums.
+Canister vacuums usually offer greater maneuverability over close edges compared to the upright vacuums.
+There are also some great cordless stick vacuums such as the Bissell Bolt XRT Pet 2-in-1 Cordless Vacuum which do a great job on pet hair.

 HEPA Vacuums for Those Without Pets

-Tip: If you are an allergy sufferer without a pet, then you can also use this guide to find the best vacuums with HEPA filters – as these vacuums can significantly reduce the amount of allergens in the air.
+If you are an allergy sufferer without a pet, then you can also use this guide to find the best vacuums with HEPA filters – as these vacuums can significantly reduce the number of allergens in the air.

-Here is a review of some top rated best pet hair vacuums in various categories from bed, bath and beyond that really excel in cleaning up after your cats and dogs:
+Here is a review of some top rated best pet hair vacuums in various categories for bed, bath and beyond that really excel in cleaning up after your cats and dogs:

-Checking the specifications of the Dyson Cinetic Big Ball Animal Vacuum:
+Checking the specifications of the Dyson Ball Animal 2 Upright Vacuum:

 2. Shark Rotator NV752 Powered Lift-Away TruePet Upright Vacuum

-The Shark TruePet is easy to move around the house, with easy-glide wheels and swivel steering.
-There’s a lifetime HEPA filter to capture 99.9% of pollen and allergens, along with a detachable canister for easy emptying.
+The Shark TruePet is very light and easy to move around the house, with easy-glide wheels and swivel steering.
+There’s a lifetime HEPA filter (with complete seal technology) to capture 99.9% of pollen and allergens, along with a detachable canister for easy emptying.

-The NV752 isn’t quite the equal of the Dyson Cinetic, but it comes very close at a more attractive price.
+The NV752 isn’t quite the equal of the Dyson Animal 2, but it comes very close at a more attractive price.

 Looking at key specs for the Shark Rotator NV752 Powered Lift-Away TruePet Upright Vacuum:

-One of the reasons we say this machine is more cumbersome is that the cleaner head doesn’t automatically adjust to the surface it’s vacuuming like the first two models on our list.
-You have to manually adjust the brush roller to the correct position (there are five options) before you can get good suction on your floor.
-And while the performance isn’t as good as we’d like on wooden floors, a nice touch is that the UH70210 has a pedal which lets you shut off the brush roller when you leave the carpet – so it doesn’t toss dirt all over the place.
+One of the reasons we say this machine is more cumbersome is that the cleaner head doesn’t automatically adjust to the surface it’s vacuuming, like the first two models on our list.
+Instead, you have to manually adjust the brush roller to the correct position (there are five options) before you can get good suction on your floor.
+And while the performance isn’t as good as we’d like on wooden floors, a nice touch is that the UH70210 has a pedal which lets you shut off the brush roller when you leave the carpet, so it doesn’t toss dirt all over the place.
 There is an air-powered pet hand turbo tool and a pet upholstery brush included with the vacuum.

 This model has HEPA and carbon filters for allergy protection.

-While it doesn’t outclass the Dyson or Shark it comes at a price well below both, a little more than $100.
+While it doesn’t outclass the Dyson or Shark, the Pet Rewind comes in at a price well below both.
 It might be worth seeing whether the Hoover works for you before laying out the big bucks.